Invisalign & ClearCorrect In Cibolo

 -Gaps between the teeth

 -Crowded, crooked and uneven teeth

 For most patients without serious orthodontic issues like a malpositioned jaw or extreme bite issues, Invisalign is a great option.
 It’s very versatile and can be used to give you the straight, beautiful smile you’ve always wanted.

 However, it must be noted that Invisalign is not as powerful or versatile as traditional metal braces.
 If you have more complex and serious orthodontic issues, Invisalign may not be right for you.
-To find out whether you’re a good candidate, schedule a consultation at Cibolo Family Smiles.
+If you live in Cibolo, Schertz, or surrounding areas, schedule a consultation at Cibolo Family Smiles.

 What's the difference between Invisalign and ClearCorrect?